ibmresilient/resilient-community-apps/fn_snapshot_url/README.md

 ## Troubleshooting & Support

 ### Full screen images are not viewable within SOAR.
-When viewing PNG files within SOAR by clicking on the attachment, only the bottom portion of the page is visible.
+* When viewing PNG files within SOAR by clicking on the attachment, only the bottom portion of the page is visible.
 Download the PNG attachment to view the entire URL page.

+* For full page images, it's possible that all the subsequent page images may not display.
+This a feature of some websites which load images on demand when the page comes into view.

 ### For Support
 This is a IBM Supported app.
 Refer issues to [ibm.com/mysupport](https://ibm.com/mysupport).